JeromeDane/hearthstone-log-reader/README.md

 #### Q. Did you build a deck tracker that uses your own log watcher module?

+From the original authors before this fork:

-A. Why yes I did!
+> A. Why yes I did!
 You can find my Hearthpal Tracker [here](http://github.com/hearthpal/hearthpal-tracker).

 #### Q. Why do some events seem to happen out of order?